nicoleli04/CSE151A-Project/README.md

 ## Conclusion

 ## Statement of Collaboration
-We all joined zoom meetings, or met in-person as a team to work on the project.
-We would share our screen and take turns programming different sections.
-We brainstormed all the ideas for the project together.
-We also took turns going to office hours, and sometimes all of us attended together.
+Overall, all members contributed to the project, as the project was mostly worked on with multiple people working together at a time.
+We all joined several zoom meetings together, or met in-person as a team to work on the project.
+We would share our screen and take turns programming different sections, often with feedback or edits from the others.
+We brainstormed all the ideas for the project together, bouncing ideas off of and changing ideas based on everybody's feedback.
+We also took turns going to office hours to discuss with TAs, and sometimes all of us attended together.
+For the more specific tasks, they are listed below.

-Evelyn Mares-moreno:
+Evelyn Mares-moreno: Updated Milestone 4 notebook,

-Ilia Aballa:
-Kiran Keertipati:
-Leena Khattat:
+Ilia Aballa: Uploaded early datasets, helped to organize some meetings/reserve study room, completed writeup

+Kiran Keertipati: Organized many meetings, met with Brian one on one to discuss the project, main screen-sharer for group coding sessions

+Leena Khattat: Helped with encoding implementation, implemented LogReg model for Milestone 4

-Nicole Li:
+Nicole Li: Created Github Repo, helped write the similarity matrix

-Wang Liu:
+Wang Liu: Helped to upload large files to Github and remove unnecessary files, helped write similarity matrix

+All: Helped clean/organize/understand data, participated in group coding sessions, took turns submitting Milestones on Gradescope, updated the README in some way over the four milestones

 ## Abstract